DavidYKay/davidykay.github.io/work.md

 My [StatusChart](https://www.statuschart.com/davidykay) has a fairly complete list of my work since 2011.

-Exciting news: I've got a new health-tech blog in the works.
+I've got a new health-tech blog in the works.
 Will be linking it as soon as it's up.